Alternate Story Ending: Ajani and Rayla (Ray & Jay)

 Become a paid subscriber to get access to the rest of this post and other exclusive content.

-Alternate Story Ending: Everett & Apryl (Gluttony)
+Alternate Story Ending: Pryce & Leelah (Lust)

 Subscribe to continue reading